 Normally Open Block Load Ties on Distribution There are three normally open ties with CFE that are on the 12.47 kV distribution systems.
 These ties are at Amistad, Presido and Redford.
 These ties are only used for emergency block load transfers.
 Since SSWG does not model radial distribution systems these points are not in the SSWG power flow cases.

 Appendix D

 Generation Unit ID Prefixes

-This appendix provides an explanation of the Generator ID prefixes that correspond with modeling in the SSWG Cases.
+This appendix provides an explanation of the Generator ID prefixes that correspond to modeling in the SSWG Cases.